ScottJDaley/ada/README.md

 # satisfoptimizer
-A production optimizer for the video game Satisfactory.
+A production calculator and optimizer for the video game Satisfactory.
 Available as a commandline tool or a discord bot.

 ## How to use